preactjs/preact-www/content/en/guide/v10/debugging.md

 Once installed we need to import `preact/debug` somewhere to initialize the connection to the extension.
 Make sure that this import is **the first** import in your whole app.

-> `preact-cli` does include the `preact/debug` package automatically.
-You can safely skip the next step if you're using it!
+> `@preact/preset-vite` includes the `preact/debug` package automatically.
+You can safely skip the setup & strip steps if you're using it!

 Here is an example of how your main entry file to your application may look like.